-These assets are part of a strategic investment fund.
-As the intent is to hold these assets for a period greater than 12 months, they have been classified as non-current.
+These assets are part of a medium to long-term strategic investment fund.
+As the intent is to hold these assets for strategic wealth creation purposes for a period greater than 12 months, they have been classified as non-current.

-Risk management, objectives and policies
+(a) Risk management, objectives and policies

-Company Directors' principal financial instruments comprise cash, listed equity investments and short-term deposits.
+Company Directors' principal financial instruments comprise of listed equity investments in unit funds.
+In 2013, Company Directors' principal financial instruments comprised of cash, listed equity investments and short-term deposits.
 Company Directors has various other financial assets and liabilities such as trade receivables and trade payables, which arise directly from its operations.